-Technology has made the world smaller.
-With the use of computers, smart phones and the internet, anything can be looked up at the touch of a few buttons, and a click of the mouse.
+Technology has made the world smaller and more accessible to individuals.
+With the use of computers, smartphones, tablets, and the internet, anything can be looked up at the touch of a few buttons, and a click of the mouse.

 How will you use technology to enhance your instruction and catapult student learning?

 School initiated programs on the computers will be utilized to enhance instruction for classes.
 Students mostly virtual lessons this year.
 We will have STEM embedded in every subject matter.